 Sometimes competition can come from the same brand in cases where two franchisees from the same parent company are each other’s main competition.
 With the right Austin, TX lawyer, you can secure an agreement that offers territorial protection.
 The protections don’t apply only to physical stores.
 For example, a parent company can encroach on its franchisee’s territory through online sales.

 Establish a Support System

-Some states have franchise laws which favor franchisees.
+Some states have franchise laws that favor franchisees.
 However, the legal landscape is ever-evolving, as do franchise agreements.
 For this reason, professional associations that represent franchisees and dealers have multiplied in recent years.
 Franchise lawyers may recommend joining such associations where franchisees support each other.
 At the Lawyer Referral Service of Central Texas, we help you find experienced franchise and business attorneys that will be with you the whole way.